4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 4. Notifies the RPC of the need for a new placement by completing a new DPP-886A in TWIST and submitting to CRP for placement if DCBS foster care is not appropriate or available;

-5. Notifies the medically complex liaison, Medical Support Section, and the SKY MCO nurse of a medically complex child’s move;
+5. Notifies the medically complex liaison, Medical Support Section, and the SKY managed care organization (MCO) nurse of a medically complex child’s move;

 The RPC: